“They are the best in towing in Milwaukee” – J, Google Reviews

 Ray’s Towing, Inc. has been proudly serving in the towing, recovery and transportation industry since 1931.
-Though located in Milwaukee, WI, we have provided our services across the United States and into Canada for almost 90 years!
+Though located in Milwaukee, WI, we have provided our services across the United States and into Canada for over 90 years!

 Ray’s is, of course, experienced in all aspects of 24-hour light, medium and heavy duty towing and recovery services as well as transportation, but we’re the specialists who even other towing companies recommend for the tough jobs.
 The history and experience of the Ray’s staff is unmatched in Milwaukee and has been honored with various awards nationally and internationally.
-Because of our proven quick response time with trucks throughout the Metro-Milwaukee area and Wisconsin, and our skilled, professional and courteous staff, we have maintained a relationship for over 40 years with Milwaukee County as their primary heavy-duty contractor, and as their preferred vendor for all of the Milwaukee County fleet vehicles as well.
+Because of our proven quick response time with trucks throughout the Metro-Milwaukee area and Wisconsin, and our skilled, professional and courteous staff, we maintained a relationship for over 40 years with Milwaukee County as their primary heavy-duty contractor, and as their preferred vendor for all of the Milwaukee County fleet vehicles as well.
 In addition, we are a preferred vendor to many motor clubs and automotive dealerships.
 We can handle everything from scooters, motorcycles and ATVs, to cars of all types and sizes, box trucks and 18-wheelers, construction equipment, and even your vintage, classic, or specialty sports car.
 We have staff that is experienced in ALL types of motor vehicles and equipment transport.

 Ray’s Garage, now known as Ray’s Towing, Inc., originally started business in 1931 as a gas station and repair service under owner Ray Salentine.
 The business was first established 15 miles southwest of Milwaukee in the small town of Tess Corners, WI.